[X] CLOSEMAIN MENU

 • Death

-Good evidence links methanol to the following:25
+Good evidence also links methanol to increased risk of:22

 Vulnerable populations.
 For the same reasons described above regarding ethanol, fetuses and children are more susceptible to the effects of methanol exposures than adults.

 Methanol can often be found in various home-distilled spirits, such as moonshine.
-Commercial manufacturers of liquor use technologies specifically designed to ensure methanol is separated from the ethanol as the liquor is produced, but home distillers seldom have the technology and capability to do so.26
+Commercial manufacturers of liquor use technologies specifically designed to ensure methanol is separated from the ethanol as the liquor is produced, but home distillers seldom have the technology and capability to do so.23

 Reducing Exposures